ABA Certificate Differences: A Comprehensive Guide

 Organization IBAO BACB QABA

-Renewal/CEUs Every 2 years Every year Every 2 years
+Renewal Every 2 years Annually Every 2 years

 Which Behavior Tech Credential Should You Choose?

-Enroll in the 40-Hour IBT Course and start your ABA journey today.
+Next step: Enroll in the 40-hour IBT course and start your ABA journey.

-• You want to grow within the QABA credentialing system
+• A structured pathway within the QABA system

 Final Thoughts